pozsarzs/modshell/README.md

 The program also provides the possibility to send and receive data with HART protocol via a serial port.
 A serial/HART gateway may be required for connection.

+**Raw TCP connection**

+The program provides the possibility to send and receive raw data via network device with TCP, and also includes a very simple TCP console.
+The display of sent and received data can be turned off or raw text and hexadecimal viewing can be selected.

-**Raw TCP and UDP connection**
+**Raw UDP connection**

-The program provides the possibility to send and receive raw data via network device with TCP or UDP, and also includes a very simple TCP and UDP console.
+The program provides the possibility to send and receive raw data via network device with UDP, and also includes a very simple UDP console.
 The display of sent and received data can be turned off or raw text and hexadecimal viewing can be selected.

 **Already implemented commands:**